curtis-gross/AI-Lab/README.md

     ```

 ### Step 2: Deploy the Application
-Run this command from the `demo-app` folder to build and deploy:
+Run this command from the `AI-Lab` folder to build and deploy:

 ```bash
 gcloud run deploy ai-lab-deal-gen \